 Hypogonadism is often diagnosed with a blood test that is conducted by a doctor.
 Following the blood test to diagnose hypogonadism, doctors will often prescribe hormone replacement therapy as a method for replacing the missing testosterone.
 With hormone replacement therapy, men can often see the levels of testosterone in their body return to normal and healthy levels, which helps to reverse the effect of the side effects that come along with it.

 Naturally, men often see the level of testosterone in their body decline starting after age 40.
 This decline is typically very gradual.
 Usually, doctors and medical professionals will not recommend that otherwise healthy men who do not have hypogonadism take hormone replacement therapy.
-HRT is only recommended in cases where the decline in the testosterone level of a man is not natural and requires intervention to reverse the side effects.
-Without these guidelines, there are certain risks that apply to men who choose HRT who are experiencing a natural decline in their testosterone.
+If your testosterone decline is not due to natural processes, your doctor may recommend HRT.
+Without these guidelines, there are certain risks that apply to men who choose HRT and who are experiencing a natural decline in their testosterone.
 These side effects include sleeping problems, infertility, stroke, and disorders of the prostate.

 Hormone Replacement Therapy is a treatment used by thousands of men and women each year.
 If you are experiencing low testosterone symptoms, then HRT/TRT may be a good option for you.
-On the other hand, if you are a woman and are going through the menopause and trying to cope with the symptoms mentioned above, you may want to consider speaking to us about our HRT treatment options.
-Now that you know more information about HRT and how it can help, you have more insight as to whether it is the right option for you.
+On the other hand, if you are a woman and are going through menopause and trying to cope with the symptoms mentioned above, you may want to consider speaking to us about our HRT treatment options.
+Now that you know how HRT works, you have more insight as to whether it is the right option for you.